But before we get there, we have to start here with this episode, which ends with a promise of sheer epicness.

-Another character who certainly isn’t playing around is Penguin.
-Honestly, I didn’t see this twist that ignites an epic gang war that promises to continue into the finale.
-In my head, I assumed that Maroni’s cronies would be slaughtered while he, somehow, would have escaped.
-But that wasn’t the case at all and I liked it – once more, Oswald proves he’s a genius.
+Another character who isn’t playing around is Penguin.
+Honestly, I didn’t see this twist that ignites a gang war that promises to continue into the finale.
+I assumed that Maroni’s cronies would be slaughtered while he, somehow, would have escaped.
+But that wasn’t the case at all and I liked it as, once more, Oswald proves he’s a genius.
 Not always perfect but always perfectly calculating.
-Instead, Oswald wants to truly to be the criminal king of Gotham, and in order to do that, he has to sic his enemies upon themselves.
-Quite clever indeed.
+Instead, Oswald wants to be the criminal king of Gotham, and in order to do that, he has to sic his enemies upon themselves.
+Clever indeed.
 Thus, he’s determined to kill two birds (Falcone and Maroni) with one stone…or make that bullets.
-Time will tell how well his strategy will play out (as his plans often contain holes or backfire in ways Oswald doesn’t see until it’s too late), but please, please at least let him take out Fish!
-Preferabbly with a baseball bat but any other weapon would be fine.
+Time will tell how well his strategy will play out (as his plans often contain holes or backfire in ways Oswald doesn’t see until it’s too late), but please at least let him take out Fish!
+Preferably with a baseball bat but any other weapon would be fine.

 I’m not going to speculate, but after seeing promos for the finale, it looks like Penguin might finally get his Scarface moment…

-Young Bruce also gets a twist of his own when he discovers that his father might not have been the upstanding man he thought he was.
+Young Bruce also gets a twist when he discovers that his father might not have been the upstanding man he thought he was.
 Evidently, criminal dealings are nothing new at Wayne Enterprises and are, in fact, business as usual.
 This angers Bruce, who is starting to wonder exactly what his father was up to.
-Yet when he’s told that his father “kept his best self hidden,” you can bet that Bruce will not rest until he clears his father’s name for himself or decides that his dad was not the noble man Bruce thought he was.
+Yet when he’s told that his father “kept his best self hidden,” you can bet that Bruce will not rest until he clears his father’s name or decides that his dad was not the noble man Bruce thought he was.
 (And what is this secret, you might ask?
-I’m not sure at this point but I have my fingers crossed for the first reveal of the Batcave!)
+I’m not sure but I have my fingers crossed for the first reveal of the Batcave!)

 Now about the finale.
 I’m usually not one to speculate or say what I do or don’t want to see happen because sometimes it plays out according to my theories and often times it doesn’t.
 I will confess though that final episodes always make me nervous.
 It’s like waiting for the last book in a book series you’ve read and loved: you hope it will be a satisfying end that answers critical questions and gives characters their proper due.
 Case in point: one of my all-time favorite final books in a series is Harry Potter and the Deathly Hallows because (I think) it does everything a final book should do and it does those things right: it wraps up all of the character’s story arcs in a way that’s fitting, it answers critical questions that had been posed early on in the series, it contains shocking and emotional deaths and departures, it possesses good twists and turns, and it makes sure that the characters who have done the most evil get theirs in the end.